ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-We can now use our map function to write:
+We can now use our map function to write...

 ```js
 const instructorNames2 = map(wdiInstructors, getFullName)
 ```

-Like `forEach`, `map` is also a built in method available on arrays:
+Like `forEach`, `map` is also a built-in method available on arrays...

 ```js
 const instructorNames3 = wdiInstructors.map(getFullName)